gold-silver-copper/octopus/README.md

 10. Created AccountError and AccountResult with the help of AI, fixed bug related to adding unsuccesful deposits to the database.

+11. After noticing a lot of code duplication in my solution, I used AI to deduplicate by using a general function with closures.

 -Handle disputing a failed withdrawal (AI says: Withdrawals are final by design — you can't freeze or reverse money that's already left.
 In real world requires separate legal processes)
 -Handle cases where the dispute,resolve,or chargeback amount is more than is available/held